 Metrics have been measured through manual and automatic means as described in Section 2.1.1, through the wiki pages, gstat tool and the accounting portal.
 It was recognised in Y1 that many of the project and activity metrics required inputs from several different NGIs each quarter, which was a complicated and time consuming process.
 For Year 2, the Quality team has investigated, with SA1 and JRA1, mechanisms for gathering as many of these metrics through an updated metrics portal as possible, rather than gathering them manually.
 This has now been implemented for the SA1 work package.

-The figures for the project level metrics from the first 3 quarters of PY2 show a mixed level of achievement with regard to the progress towards the targets.
+The figures for the project level metrics from the first three quarters of PY2 show a mixed level of achievement with regard to the progress towards the targets originally set at the start of Year 2.
 Metrics associated with P01, expansion of a nationally based production infrastructure are broadly in line with or slightly in excess of targets.
-Usage of the infrastructure as measured by numbers of jobs and users from the heavy user communities is clearly much higher than predicted, and these targets should be for Year 3 to provide more representative targets.
-These targets should take into account that usage depends heavily on the HEP activities, and the HUC users have been increasing at a lower speed in the past 12 months.
-Similarily, in future EGI will be in a better position to count users with expired VO membership, which may affect the metrics.
+Usage of the infrastructure as measured by numbers of jobs and users from the heavy user communities is clearly much higher than predicted, and these targets should be refined for Year 3 to provide more representative targets.
+These targets should take into account the fact that usage depends heavily on the HEP activities, and the HUC users have been increasing at a lower speed in the past 12 months.
+Similarly, in future EGI will be in a better position to count users with expired VO membership, no longer actively using the infrastructure, which may affect the metrics.
 The numbers of HPC resources and virtualised resources are also much higher than expected at the start of Year 2, and should be revised upwards for Year 3.

 However, the targets set for number of MoUs signed have not proved to be a predictive measure for tracking engagement with VRCs, resource providers and technology providers.
 While much progress has been seen through discussions with these groups, a signed MoU has not proved to be the best mechanism for showing engagement – some VRCs for example are not yet mature enough to enter into official, milestone driven agreements, even though progress towards bringing their users into the infrastructure has been made.
+VRC engagement can be tracked more qualitatively through the strategy metrics proposed in the following section, particularly in the areas of integrating new technologies, access to services, sharing and reuse of innovation and continued European and international funding.

 Operations integration of desktop resources requires development both in the monitoring infrastructure and the accounting infrastructure.
 This is being delivered by the EDGI project.
 Integration of monitoring will be completed during PQ9, while accounting integration is still in progress.
 For measuring this sort of engagement, other metrics of a more qualitative nature are needed.

 Strategy Metrics